Active Shooter Reported At Walter Reed Medical Center Was Just A Drill, Officials Had ‘No Idea’ [UPDATED]

 — Megan Cloherty (@ClohertyWTOP) November 27, 2018

 Those on campus and inside of buildings on Walter Reed’s campus are still not sure what is going on.
-Many are witnessing numerous search teams moving around with weapons out and looking for whatever or whomever may have caused the reports from the beginning.
+Many are witnessing numerous search teams moving around with weapons out and looking for whatever or whoever may have caused the reports from the beginning.

 Inside Walter Reed right now after the active shooter announcement.
 Was looking on Twitter for news and it's filled with people questioning the safety of their loved ones.
 Building 19 in lockdown.
 Haven't heard any shots.
 Multiple agencies responding.
 Hopefully false alarm. pic.twitter.com/xNDKyEuN56